 Options while rebooting Linux

-Here are some common options to the above mentioned commands:
+Here are some common options for the above-mentioned commands:

 As you might imagine, force bypasses the processes that typically facilitate a safe shutdown.
 This means that items running in volatile memory (RAM) are subject to corruption or data loss.
 You may even lose data that was recently saved.
 This is not recommended.